 There are many local state and utility solar incentives that you can research while planning your solar installation.

-One of the best incentives is the federal solar tax credit, which is 26% until 2023.
-This incentive works by reducing your federal income taxes by 26% of your system’s value - which works out to essentially be a 26% discount!
+One of the best incentives is the federal solar tax credit, which is 30% through the end of 2033.
+This incentive works by reducing your federal income taxes by 30% of your system’s value - which works out to essentially be a 30% discount!

 Some utility companies also offer rebates on the purchase of a solar system, to view your local solar incentives enter your zip code below for a free estimate.